Equality, Diversity and Inclusion

 - A consistent focus on diversity in our programming across all our activities, whether with schools and groups or public courses for adults

-- Renovating our facilities to be more accessible to disabled people, with accessibility a key aspect of the Hurst redevelopment in 2013, as well as our plans to redevelop Lumb Bank in the coming years
+- Renovating our facilities to be more accessible to disabled people, with accessibility a key aspect of the Hurst redevelopment in 2013, as well as our plans to redevelop Lumb Bank in 2024

 - Regular training from external organisations to help our staff embed accessibility, diversity and inclusion in our practice